koriol/koriol.github.io/wcag-1.md

 | Contact | [Mobile](./wcag/wave_dev_contact_mobile.png) | 0 / 2 | 0 / 1 / 19 | Interactive controls must not be nested; heading levels |
 | Contact | [Desktop](./wcag/wave_dev_contact_desktop.png) | 0 / 2 | 0 / 0 / 11 | Heading levels; contained landmarks |

 While Lighthouse gave the homepage a 87, WAVE revealed 32 specific errors that Lighthouse missed on the homepage.
-This discovery validated the necessity of a multi-tool audit approach; scores can be deceiving, but the error count doesn't lie
+This discovery validated the necessity of a multi-tool audit approach; scores can be deceiving, but the error count doesn't lie.
+While 'Moderate' errors do not always break the site, the high volume (21 on the Homepage) creates 'cognitive friction.'
+For instance, redundant links force screen reader users to listen to the same destination twice, slowing down their navigation efficiency

 ### POUR Alignment